m5stack/M5StickC/README.md

 # M5StickC Library

-Welcom to program with M5StickC Core
+Welcome to program with M5StickC Core